jingxiangwu/big_beat_small/README.md

-# small Examples of Machine learning
+# Small examples of machine learning
-use Machine Learning, especially tensorflow to tackle small tasks
+This is a collection of interesting examples using tensorflow and ideas from machine learnng to tackle small tasks.